gdkimaiyo/todo-list-app/README.md

 # todo-list-app

-This is a simple To Do list Application created with vue
+This is a simple To Do list Web application created with vue

+## Application functionalities
+- Add a new Todo task
+- Check/Mark a task as complete
+- Search/Filter for a task
+- Show/Hide completed tasks
+- Delete all tasks

 ## Project setup